NapthaAI/docs/docs/GettingStarted/Decorators.md

 ## Feedback

-Create an issue in the Naptha SDK GitHub repository to let us know any problems, ideas, or questions.
-We will continue adding examples, and your help is much appreciated!
+[Create issues](https://github.com/NapthaAI/naptha-sdk/issues) in the Naptha SDK GitHub repository to let us know any problems, ideas, or questions.
+We plan to continue adding examples, and your help would be much appreciated!